rileyboughner/homelab/README.md

 # Homelab Overview
 This repo documents my modular server architecture (Docker Compose based) and future plans.
-It can be used on any server with docker compose installed however using the configuration is highly encouraged.
+It can be used on any server with docker compose installed however using the provided nisox configuration is highly encouraged.

 ---